 The authority is administrating Iceland's maritime, harbour and lighthouse affairs.

-The official tourist website of Reykjavik - Iceland's capital.
+The official tourist website of Reykjavik, Iceland's capital.

-A travel agency's comprehensive travel and tourism guide to Iceland.
+Official travel guide to East Iceland.

 Nordic Adventure Travel